scottroot-msft/Business-Process-Tracking-Level-Up/docs/labs/instructions/README.md

 ### Note

-This was done intentionally to illustrate a manual step in the process in where the patient would pay for their services after evertyhing else has been completed.
+This was done intentionally to illustrate a manual step in the process in where the patient would pay for their services after everything else has been completed.

 **Note: this illustrates that there are NO resources 'waiting' for the patient to pay.
-The process just hasn't gotten to that step yet.
-There is no long running process that is waiting for days/weeks, just rather a guid in in ADE that does NOT have the last step...until it does.
+The process just has not reached that step yet.
+There is no long running process that is waiting for days/weeks, just rather a guid in ADE that does NOT have the last step... until it does.

 ## IaC Note